NupalHariz/SalesAn/README.md

 # SalesAn

-SalesAn is an service to summarize an sales report file.
-SalesAn support common file like csv, xslx, and etc.
+SalesAn is a service to analyze and summarize a sales report in form of csv, xslx, and etc. This tools will summarize the report into 3 things:
+1. Overall Summary

+   This summary will summarize total transaction in the exceel.
+How much success and failed transaction, total revenue, and most used payment methods.
+2. Product Summary

+   This summary will summarize all product that has been sold.
+It will show total revenue and total product that has been sold.
+3. Daily Sales Summary

+   This summary will tell us about every revenue in a day and total number of transaction that happens in that day.

-This is a fun project i used to learn about asynchronous programming and RabbitMQ
+This is a fun project, i’m trying to build a software that can run asynchronously with message broker.
 ## Features

 ### Sales Report